MeanderingProgrammer/render-markdown.nvim/README.md

             enabled = true,
             -- Inlined with content.
             icon = '󱗖 ',
+            -- Hide destination if there is an alias. conceal_destination = true,
             -- Custom processing for WikiLink body to show. body = function()
                 return nil